contao/docs-archive/api/hooks/getPageIdFromUrl.md

 # getPageIdFromUrl

 The `getPageIdFromUrl` hook is triggered when the URL fragments are evaluated.
 It passes the array of URL fragments as argument and expects an array of URL fragments as return value.

-It is available from version 2.5.4.
+> **Tag** Available from version 2.5.4.

 ## Parameters

 1. *array* `$arrFragments`

     The URL fragments (current url exploded by slash).
 Be aware that previous hook callbacks could have modified this data.

 ## Return Values

 Return the (modified) array of URL fragments.

 ## Example

 ```php
 <?php